Vehicle Care Guide

 Slowing material degradation

-Reduce staining from spills and everyday use
+Reduce staining and dye transfer

-Help liquids bead on the surface for easier cleanup
+Help liquids bead for easier cleanup

-Maintain a more consistent, like-new appearance over time
+Maintain a more consistent, like-new appearance

-What Protection Actually Does
+What Protection Does (and Doesn’t Do)

-Reduce direct exposure to environmental contaminants
+Reduce direct exposure to contaminants

 Make surfaces easier to clean

-Improve drying through water behavior (beading and sheeting)
+Improve drying through water behavior

-Maintain gloss, clarity, and material condition
+Maintain gloss and material condition

-It does not:
+However, it does not:

 Make surfaces immune to wear

-Each layer reduces risk—but does not remove it entirely.
+Protection reduces risk—it does not remove it.

 Protection and Maintenance Work Together

-Long-term wear is significantly reduced
+Long-term wear is reduced

 Without it: